Narco-submarine: Routes

-In March 2006, according to a press-release, the Calabrian Mafia ('Ndrangheta) ordered a shipment of nine tons of cocaine to be transported by a narco-submarine from Colombia to Italy, but according to a countering press-release, the vessel was discovered during construction.

-In 2007, thirteen of the vessels were seized on Colombian dry land or stopped at sea by Colombian or U.S. patrol boats, more than in the previous fourteen years combined, but arrests are rare.
-After clandestine shipyards are discovered, workmen escape into the jungle.
-In some instances, semi-subs are towed behind fishing vessels, and are scuttled if detected.
+Drug mules of the Chipitos branch of the Sinaloa Cartel reportedly hate submarine duty.

 Countermeasures

 Surveillance

 In 2007, the U.S. Coast Guard adjusted their underwater acoustic sensors to listen for submarines.
-According to a 2019 press-release, the U.S. Coast Guard reports they capture 11% of submarines.
+According to a 2019 press-release, the U.S. Coast Guard reports they capture only 11% of submarines on the East Pacific route.
+The same source acknowledged that the U.S. Coast Guard was overstretched at the time.

 Legal

 If various militaries attempt to seize the semi-submersibles in international waters, the crews usually scuttle them.
 Until 2008, in accordance with international maritime law, the crew was rescued, and, if there was no evidence of wrongdoing, released.
-To address this loophole, the US Drug Trafficking Vessel Interdiction Act in September 2008 made it a "felony for those who knowingly or intentionally operate or embark in a self-propelled semi-submersible (SPSS) without nationality and that is or ever navigated international waters, with the intent to evade detection".
+To address this loophole, the US Drug Trafficking Vessel Interdiction Act in September 2008 made it a "felony for those who knowingly or intentionally operate or embark in a self-propelled semi-submersible (SPSS) without nationality and that is or ever navigated in international waters, with the intent to evade detection".
 The penalty is a prison term of up to twenty years in the U.S.

 The U.S. law does not apply to flagged vessels (i.e., registered with some officially recognized government).
 The bill grants extraterritorial jurisdiction over international waters and makes it illegal to lack relevant documents.
-Instead of an anti-narcotics operation turning into a rescue mission after submarines are sunk, the crew can be detained and interrogated using 'exigent methods'.
+Instead of an anti-narcotics operation turning into a rescue mission after submarines are sunk, the crew can be detained and interrogated using exigent methods.

-In 2009, Colombia's Congress passed a law punishing builders of semi-submersible vessels with up to 12 years in prison, or 14 years if they are used to transport drugs.
+In 2009, Congress of Colombia passed a law punishing builders of semi-submersible vessels with up to 12 years in prison, or 14 years if they are used to transport drugs.

-Security issues related to "torpedo-style cargo containers", semi-submersible vessels, and submarines were reviewed in an August 2012 article in the US publication Homeland Security Affairs.
+Security issues related to "torpedo-style cargo containers", semi-submersible vessels, and submarines were reviewed in an August 2012 article in the U.S. publication Homeland Security Affairs.